Faculty Resources: New Faculty Advice

 Find a Mentor

 Mentorship is important to being successful as a faculty member in higher education.
-Having a good mentor can help you make valuable contacts, identify potential collaborators, and discover you place in the culture of the University of Florida.
+Having a good mentor can help you make valuable contacts, identify potential collaborators, and discover your place in the culture of the University of Florida.
 The following articles offer useful tips on finding the right mentor for you.

 Online Teaching